Updated for tax year 2023.

 - What states do not tax retirement income?

-- Several states do not tax Social Security benefits or pension payments.
+- Several states do not tax retirement income such as Social Security benefits or pension payments.
 These include Alabama, Alaska, Florida, Hawaii, Illinois, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Vermont, Washington, and Wyoming.

 - What states have an inheritance tax?